-The Audit Committee meets three times a year and provides a forum for reporting by the College's internal and financial statements auditors, who have access to the Committee for independent discussion, without the presence of College management.
+The Audit Committee met three times in the year 2020 - 2021 with 100% attendance by each member of the committee.
+It provides a forum for reporting by the College's internal and financial statements auditors, who have access to the Committee for independent discussion, without the presence of College management.
 The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.